application-research/delta-standalone/readme.md

 | bash
 ```

+ > or, run the script contained in this repo `./install.sh`
 Make sure you save the **API KEY** output as you'll need it to interact with Delta

 ```bash